Redocly/redocly-cli/.changeset/spotty-pets-doubt.md

 "@redocly/cli": patch
 ---

-Fixed an issue when the `join` command was failing to process schemas containing `null` values with the `--prefix-components-with-info-prop` option.'
+Fixed a problem where the `join` command did not process schemas containing `null` values when the `--prefix-components-with-info-prop` option was used.'